mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

     - 'D' inserts a default-formatted dimension of the quantity,
     - '?' inserts an optional separator between the number and a unit based on the value of `space_before_unit_symbol` for this unit,
-    - '%' just inserts '%'.
+    - '%' just inserts '%' character.
 - `subentity-replacement-field` token allows the composition of formatters.
 The following identifiers are recognized by the quantity formatter:
-    - "N" passes `format-spec` to the `formatter` specialization for the quantity representation type,
+    - 'N' passes `format-spec` to the `formatter` specialization for the quantity representation type,
-    - "U" passes `format-spec` to the `formatter` specialization for the unit type,
+    - 'U' passes `format-spec` to the `formatter` specialization for the unit type,
-    - "D" passes `format-spec` to the `formatter` specialization for the dimension type.
+    - 'D' passes `format-spec` to the `formatter` specialization for the dimension type.

 #### Default formatting